 3. Delicious Traditional Khmer food

 When you visit Cambodia, you must try the local cuisine to explore the flavors of Cambodia.
 The food experience that you get after a visit to Cambodia will forever mark a place in your heart.
 Every meal serves with rice.
 There is a wide variety of rice, such as jasmine rice, brown rice, and white rice.
 Cambodian food contains a lot of ingredients like bananas, limes, and lemongrass.
 Moreover, in order to enhance the flavor of dishes, Cambodians use spices and herbs when cooking.

 - Fish Amok is Cambodia’s most famous dish.
-It is sweet fish curry that has coconut milk, basil, mint, lemongrass and other ingredients.
+It is a sweet fish curry that has coconut milk, basil, mint, lemongrass, and other ingredients.
 The dish is always presented in a banana leaf bowl.
 You will find FIsh Amok on menus of every Khmer restaurants all around Cambodia from low-end to high-end restaurants.

 - Somlor Korko is a traditional soup dish, which is often considered as one of Cambodia’s national dishes.
 This dish consists of many Cambodian spices, such as ginger, lemongrass, turmeric and a lot of vegetables, including papaya, banana, eggplant, etc.